The following details are supplied courtesy of ADF Serials.

 |WZ931||27/02/56||887, 868, 877||Damaged when with 724 Sqn during display 8G imposed, false spar cracked, starboard stub plane buckled.
 Previously reported date of 3/11/56 must be incorrect due to aircraft having UHF radio mods that were incorporated until 1964.

 Aircraft dumped at NAS Nowra (date unknown) until 1981 when it was bought back to Air Training Department and paint stripped It was used as spares support for the restoration of WZ895.
 Was on display at Naval Aviation Museum, Nowra.
-Currently loaned to and on display at South Australian Aviation Museum
+Reported as on loan to and on display at South Australian Aviation Museum.
+In July 2020 reported as on display in the township of Daly Waters, NT.

 |WZ932||27/02/56||866, 864, 864/NW||Whilst attached to 724 Squadron, crashed on landing at RANAS Nowra on 03/12/64.
 The pilot ASLT(P) G.J Geerlings RAN undershot the runway and was killed.
 Aircraft written off.|